INSPIRE-MIF/INSPIRE-in-your-Country/ES/Country_fiches/ES-Country_fiches-2024.md

 |WFS| 6.927.886 |
 |Gazeteer (addresses)| 336.086.612 |

-At the regional level, we highlight the Basque Government, Aragon, Extremadura and La Rioja.
+At the regional level, we highlight the Basque Government, Aragon, Extremadura, Asturias and La Rioja.

 [**SDI Basque Country (geoEuskadi)**](www.geo.euskadi.eus) It facilitates the publication of geographic data and services to the bodies and entities of the public sector of Basque Country, as well as allowing easy and efficient access to this information and other information published by other SDI nodes at State, Foral and local level.